dipshanadh/devcamper-api/devcamper_specs.md

 - User login
   * User can login with email and password
   * Plain text password will compare with stored hashed password
-  * Once logged in, a token will be sent along with a cookie (token = xxx)
+  * Once logged in, a token will be sent a token
-- User logout
-  * Cookie will be sent to set token = none
 - Get user
   * Route to get the currently logged in user (via token)
 - Password reset (lost password)